Wilaak/Route2/README.md

 A simple routing library for PHP web applications.

-### Features:
+### Features

-- **Parameters**: Flexible routing with required, optional and wildcard parameters.
-- **Constraints**: Use regex or custom functions to validate and intercept parameters.
+- **Dynamic Route Parameters** 🧩
+    Define routes with required, optional, or wildcard parameters for flexible and expressive URL patterns.

+- **Advanced Parameter Validation** 🛡️
+    Enforce and transform route parameters using regular expressions or custom logic for precise control.

+- **Comprehensive Middleware Support** 🦺
-- **Middleware**: Execute logic before and after route handling.
+    Integrate middleware before and after route execution for granular request processing and security.

+- **Structured Route Grouping** 🗂️
-- **Grouping**: Organize routes with shared functionality for cleaner code.
+    Organize related routes with group functionality, enabling shared attributes and a maintainable structure.

-- **Hooks**: Extend routing functionality for integrating with DI containers, metrics and more.
-- **Lightweight**: A single-file, no-frills, dependency-free routing solution.
+- **Extensible Hook System** 🪝
+    Customize and extend routing behavior with hooks—ideal for logging, dependency injection, or PSR-7 compatibility.

+- **High-Performance Routing** ⚡
+    Benefit from a tree-based algorithm and optional route caching for fast and efficient route resolution.

+- **Lightweight and Dependency-Free** 🪶
+    Minimal, single-file design with no external dependencies, easy to integrate and maintain.

 ## Install